emqx/emqx-docs/en_US/advanced/auth-redis.md

 auth.redis.auth_cmd = HMGET mqtt_user:%u password
 ```

-You can use the following placeholders in the command, and EMQ X Broker will be automatically populated with client information when executed:
+You can use the following placeholders in the command, and EMQX Broker will be automatically populated with client information when executed:

 - %u：Username
 - %c：Client ID